AmadeusITGroup/Trax/README.md

 ## Usage

 The previous explanation may give the impression that using trax is complex.
 It is actually the opposite.
-From the developer's point of view, here is what it looks like:
+From the developer's point of view, here is what it looks like.

 First, the trax objects have to be defined.
 Let's imagine for instance that you want to model a list of 'todo' tasks - here is what you would need to write: